- ABOUT US

-The first period (1931-1940) involved doctoral study (1931-1934) and subsequent full-time research with Stephen Walter Ranson at the Institute of Neurology, Northwestern University Medical School in Chicago, Illinois (now the Feinberg School of Medicine, http://www.feinberg.northwestern.edu).
-The investigative program focused on mechanisms of postural tonus and the hypothalamus and other subcortical mechanisms integrating somatic and visceral functions in homeostasis and emotional behavior.
-After transferring to the Department of Anatomy (1941-50), he assumed teaching duties and concentrated on brain-stem contributions to the performance of the extrapyramidal motor system and neuropathology of the bulbar reticular core.
+While receiving his doctorate at the Stephen Walter Ransom Institute of Neurology, Northwestern University Medical School, Magoun began an investigative program focused on mechanisms of postural tonus, the hypothalamus and other subcortical mechanisms integrating somatic and visceral functions in homeostasis and emotional behavior.
+After transferring to Northewestern’s department of anatomy he further concentrated on brain-stem contributions to the performance of the extrapyramidal motor system and neuropathology of the bulbar reticular core.

 Together with Giuseppe Moruzzi of the University of Pisa, Italy, Magoun published “Brain stem reticular formation and activation of the EEG” in the journal Electroencephalography and Clinical Neurophysiology (1949, 1, 455-473).
 This became a seminal paper on the ascending activating properties of the brain-stem reticular formation, and influenced the foundational understanding of neuroscience.

 In 1950, Magoun came to UCLA to establish the department of anatomy in the newly created School of Medicine.
 The department quickly grew as Magoun’s recruitment efforts attracted prominent international researchers who wanted to collaborate with him on advancing investigations on the ascending and descending influences of the nonspecific reticular core.
 During the five years he was chair, Magoun received numerous awards and lectureships, and wrote the influential monograph, The Waking Brain (1958, Charles C Thomas: Springfield, Illinois).